ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-primary-network.md

     Custom
 ```

-Once all the inputs are completed you will see a transaction ID indicating that the node will be
+Once all the inputs are completed you will see transaction IDs indicating that all the nodes in the
-a Primary Network Validator once the start time has elapsed.
+cluster will be Primary Network Validators once the start time has elapsed.